-The Company has a lease agreement for its CLIA laboratory in California with 21,019 square feet, which has a remaining term of 2 years.
-We also have lease agreements for our Lucid Test Centers in various locations in Arizona, California, Colorado, Florida, Idaho, Illinois, Nevada, Ohio, Oregon, Texas and Utah that in the aggregate approximate 11,429 square feet.
+The Company has a lease agreement for its CLIA laboratory in California with 21,019 square feet, which has a remaining term expiring December 31, 2024.
+We also have lease agreements for our Lucid Test Centers in various locations in Arizona, California, Colorado, Florida, Idaho, Illinois, Nevada, Ohio, Texas and Utah that in the aggregate approximate 15,048 square feet.
 At this time, we consider our facility space to be commensurate with our current operations.
 Notwithstanding, we may obtain additional office space in the future, as warranted by our business operations.